2 dead after vehicle collides with train in Nash County

 Officers said Eugene and Dorothy Lyons, who were in their 60s, were in a 2003 GMC SUV on East Nash Street heading towards SE Railroad Street when the crossing arm came down.

-Dorothy was driving and tried to cross over the tracks before the train came and witnesses said she tried to gun it, according to police.
+Eugene was driving and tried to cross over the tracks before the train came and witnesses said he tried to gun it, according to police.

+Officers originally reported that Dorothy was driving; however, chief Darrell Cofield issued a correction on Tuesday saying Eugene was driving.

 The Rocky Mount couple was ejected from the vehicle and died at the scene.